RuoyuGuo/Visualising-Image-Classification-Models-and-Saliency-Maps/README.md

 Therefore, I use methods mentioned in [3].
 Besides, I create a zero image with e*20 noise per pixel, where e randomly are sample from np.random.random().
 Then plus ImageNet weights.
 For depreprocessing, I use methods in [3].

 You can find more details in *Visualising Image Classification Models and Saliency Maps.ipynb*.

+### If you have any suggestions or questions, please create issue, Thank you!